-Land at Settrington Quarry (MJP08) (Jurassic Limestone) Land at Darrington Quarry (MJP24) (retention of processing plant site and haul road)
+Land at Whitewall Quarry (MJP12) (Jurassic Limestone), in Ryedale District;

+Land at Darrington Quarry (MJP24) (retention of processing plant site and haul road) ), in Selby District.

 Proposals for the development of sites identified in this Policy will be required to take account of the key sensitivities and incorporate the necessary mitigation measures that are set out in Appendix 1.